-On top of being a busy and industrial city, Tokyo is one of the most modern cities in the world, it is also the enchanting cherry blossom, a variety of fine Japanese food, clean and tidy streets, beautiful gardens, colorful fall in autumn, and an ancient and special culture.
+On top of being a busy and industrial city, Tokyo is one of the most modern cities in the world, it is also the enchanting cherry blossom, a variety of fine Japanese food, clean and tidy streets, beautiful gardens, colorful fall in autumn, and ancient and special culture.

 Tokyo is undoubtedly one of the more fascinating cities in the Far East.
 Its status as a financial, commercial and tourism metropolis has made it one of the most important places in the business and cultural worlds.
 This unique Japanese culture is well present and demonstrates how tradition can be combined with innovation.